daytonaio/daytona/README.md

 ```

 This command opens your development environment in your preferred IDE, allowing you to start coding instantly.

-### Other Commands
-For more detailed information about each command, please refer to Daytona's [documentation](https://daytona.io/docs).

 ## How to Extend Daytona